-In Ya Face is probably the longest running queer radio show in Australia.
-The program explores gay, lesbian, bi, trans, queer, and feminist issues with interviews, music, and commentary.
-We speak with people engaged in stimulating and provocative projects in queer communities - whether it be activism, advocacy, the arts, their personal narratives, or anything else that grabs our attention.
-We give queer perspectives about current affairs, social issues, and politics; and we play eclectic tracks and love the quirk factor.
+In Ya Face is probably one of the longest running queer radio shows in Australia.
+The program explores gay, lesbian, bi, trans, queer, feminist, and current sociopolitical issues with interviews, music, and commentary.
+We speak with people engaged in stimulating and provocative projects in queer, feminist, and activist communities - whether it be political/social activism, advocacy, the arts, personal narratives, or anything else that grabs our attention.
+We give queer perspectives on local and international current affairs, social issues, and politics with an intersectional approach.
+We play eclectic tracks and love the quirk factor.

 This show is created and produced on the stolen lands of the Wurundjeri and Boonwurrung people of the Kulin Nation.
-We acknowledge sovereignty was never ceded and a treaty was never signed.
+We pay respect to Elders, past, present, and emerging, and acknowledge the continued resilience of First Nation peoples in the face of ongoing colonisation and settlement.
+We acknowledge sovereignty was never ceded, and a treaty was never signed.